<xmp><BODY></xmp>The Evolution of the Future APC

 Cost, mass and space restrictions will probably prevent all these capabilities and features ever appearing in any infantry-carrying vehicle that actually gets adopted for service.

-Dismounts are most useful dismounted, and it might be argued that this design with multiple crewed turrets might tend to discourage this.
+Dismounts are most useful dismounted, and it might be argued that the above design with multiple crewed turrets might tend to discourage this.
 If the infantry are dismounted to engage a nearby foe, many of these weapons would be unmanned.

 Heavy armaments may be more usefully employed on non-troop-carrying variants of vehicle.

-For conventional infantry, their requirement for armoured transport is to move them between positions or towards an objective.
+For conventional infantry, their primary requirement for armoured transport vehicles is to move them between positions or towards an objective.
 Mobility and protection are higher design priorities than firepower.

 Troop-carrying vehicles may also be expected to fire in support of their dismounted personnel, whether during a planned dismounted operation or in response to an ambush.
 In such a situation, an enemy may be entrenched and not particularly vulnerable to direct-fire.